tinted-theming/tinty/README.md

 ### Migration from Flavours

-[Flavours] is a great base16 manager written in Rust and it's where Tinty has gotten a lot of it's inspiration.
+[Flavours] is a great base16 manager written in Rust and it's where Tinty has gotten a lot of its inspiration.
 Flavours isn't actively maintained anymore and that's the reason I continued to build and develop Tinty.